Do you ever find yourself standing at a doorway, pulling hard and getting nowhere? And then realize it’s a PULL door? Yeah. Been there.

 Last week, a broker said this to me, “Okay, I know your program gets high usage [of telehealth and the other services] and I understand it more than pays for itself in unnecessary claims.
 But telehealth is ‘free’ inside the medical plan, so how do I reconcile that?”

 Telehealth definitely delivers value.
 We’ve seen this over the past decade, through hundreds of thousands of telehealth visits.
 Members continue to testify that, most of the time, it saved them from a more-expensive claim in the emergency room, urgent care center, or doctor’s office.

 About 5 years ago, medical carriers started embedding telehealth into their plans - today, almost all provide it.
-However, almost all carriers charge a telehealth visit fee and barely promote the use of it to their members.
-As a result, year after year, these carrier-embedded programs still get less than 2% usage.
+However, almost all carriers charge a telehealth visit fee and barely promote the use of it to their members (yes, even many with free Telehealth during the height of the pandemic are making changes).
+As a result, carrier-embedded programs average less than 2% usage.
 In other words, a group of 100 employees will only use it 2 times per year.
 We can all agree this doesn’t meet the definition of “delivering high value to the group.”

 The answer to the broker’s question is simple: Carrier-embedded telehealth isn’t enough.
-It’s not working.
-Virtually nobody’s using it.
-It may as well not even be there.
-So, stop even asking about it.
 It’s like that small spare tire in your car: it’ll do the job in a pinch, but to get up to full speed, you need to pay for the real thing.
 Teach employers that yes, they want telehealth – but they need a strong telehealth program.

 Click here for 3 Resources: